imwally/pin/README.md

 You can add, delete, and list your bookmarks right in your terminal.
 Incredible.

+### Setup your authentication token

+You must first create a `.pinboard` configuration file in your home directory that contains your authentication token.
+This token can be found on the password tab of the settings [page](https://pinboard.in/settings/password).

 ### Add a bookmark

 The minimum requirements for a bookmark are a URL and a title.